Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 var client = new SipRoutingClient(connectionString);
 ```

 Clients also have the option to authenticate with Azure Active Directory Authentication.
-With this option,
-`AZURE_CLIENT_SECRET`, `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` environment variables need to be set up for authentication.
+For more on this topic, see [Azure Identity][azure_identity].

 ```C# Snippet:CreatePhoneNumbersClientWithTokenCredential
 // Get an endpoint to our Azure Communication resource.